 Many people ask, “Is Liberty University a good law school?”
 The answer to this question largely depends on what you’re looking for in a law school.
 While Liberty University School of Law has historically low admissions standards, students typically do as well on the bar exam as graduates from higher ranked law schools.
-Here’s a closer look at what it takes to get into Liberty University’s law program.
+Here’s a closer look at what it takes to get into Liberty University’s law biography.

 The campus itself is a quaint little city outside of Lynchburg, Virginia, nestled in the Appalachian Mountains.
 Liberty is home to a lively downtown and a small university.
 The James River flows through the town, and there are plenty of hiking trails and nature parks to explore.
 The school also ranks in the top 100 for the percentage of minority students.
 Students will find the campus atmosphere both welcoming and enjoyable.

 Despite this positive reputation, students should keep in mind that tuition costs for Liberty Law are higher than average.
 This is about double what you will pay for other law schools.
 Liberty Law also offers scholarships to every student who applies.
 There’s also a Career Center for Prospective Students (CCPD), which provides employers with resources to recruit Liberty Law graduates, including on-campus interviews, resume collection services, guest speaking opportunities, and more.

 The school’s employment statistics are also impressive.
 Nearly ninety percent of Liberty Law graduates find jobs within 10 months of graduation.
 Most are employed in careers that require a Juris Doctor or law license.
 Interestingly, just under half of graduates choose to work in a law firm.
 The most popular choice among Liberty Law graduates was a small firm, while three-quarters chose public service or government positions.
 A smaller percentage of students chose business or judicial clerkships.